 Baidu only indexes simple Chinese characters.
 Obviously, you’ll need to have a Chinese language version of your site to market in China.
 To get a good ranking on Baidu, all the text on your site needs to be in these simple characters, not in any regional dialect or pinyin.

 Weibo and Wechat

-WeChat allows the company to talk directly to their followers in a more intimate manner, almost as if they were friends.WeChat is really the undisputed king of marketing platforms in China with over 850 million active monthly users.
-There many different avenues to consider what can be thought of as the ‘Facebook of China’.Firstly you set up an official account which you use to promote content and encourage the user to user sharing on their ‘moments’, this is equivalent to their news feed.
+WeChat allows the company to talk directly to its followers in a more intimate manner, almost as if they were friends.WeChat is really the undisputed king of marketing platforms in China with over 850 million active monthly users?
+There are many different avenues to consider what can be thought of as the ‘Facebook of China’.Firstly you set up an official account which you use to promote content and encourage the user to user sharing on their ‘moments’, this is equivalent to their news feed.

 Engaging KOLs or influential bloggers is one of the most effective ways to promote a brand or industry.
-KOLs can assist through content creation, online campaigns, voting in contests or live streaming.
+KOLs can assist through content creation, online campaigns, voting in contests, or live streaming.
 They have their own follower bases and their opinions and suggestions are considered credible and informed.

 WE ARE A SPECIALIST DIGITAL MARKETING AGENCY BASED IN SHANGHAI.
-FOR MORE INFORMATION DROP US AN EMAIL, ONE OF OUR SPECIALISTS WILL BE IN TOUCH TO DISCUSS YOUR PROJECT
+FOR MORE INFORMATION DROP US AN EMAIL, AND ONE OF OUR SPECIALISTS WILL BE IN TOUCH TO DISCUSS YOUR PROJECT